Mount Vernon Nazarene University: Campus

 MVNU's main campus is along the southern edge of Mount Vernon, Ohio.
-The campus consists of over fifteen different classroom and residence buildings.
+The campus consists of over fifteen different classrooms and residence buildings.
 The main classroom buildings are Faculty Hall, Regents Hall, Founders Hall, The Clarence and Jennie K. Moore Center, and Jetter Hall.
-Freshmen entering the school live in one of three dorms: Pioneer or Galloway for freshman girls, and Oakwood for freshman boys.
-Upperclassmen have the option of staying in Galloway Hall (girls) or Redwood Hall (boys) or moving to one of the apartment complexes on campus.
-These apartments are Cedar, Birch, and Cypress (upperclassmen boys) and Maplewood, Elmwood, Rosewood, and Spruce (upperclassmen girls).
+Freshmen entering the school live in one of three dorms: Pioneer or Galloway for first-year women and Oakwood for first-year men.
+Students who are beyond their, first year can stay in Galloway Hall (women) or Redwood Hall (men) or move to one of the apartment complexes on campus.
+These apartments are Cedar, Birch, and Cypress (upperclassmen and women) and Maplewood (upperclassmen), Elmwood (upperclasswomen), Rosewood, and Spruce (upperclassmen and women).

 Other buildings on campus include the R.R.
-Hodges Chapel, Hyson Campus Center, Ariel Arena and the Prince Student Union, and Hunter Hall, The Stephen W. Nease Center and the Buchwald Center in downtown Mount Vernon.
+Hodges Chapel, Hyson Campus Center, Ariel Arena and the Prince Student Union, and Hunter Hall, The Stephen W. Nease Center, and the Buchwald Center in downtown Mount Vernon.
 The R.R.
-Hodges chapel is where most chapel services take place on campus and is also the center of all music and performing arts classes and performances on campus.
+Hodges Chapel is where most chapel services take place on campus and is also the center of all music and performing arts classes and performances.
 Hyson Campus Center houses the Dining Commons, the Student Life offices, the campus post office, and several classrooms.
 Ariel Arena is MVNU's athletics facility, opened on November 8, 2013.
 Connected to the arena is the Prince Student Union, which houses the campus cafe, "The 586.”

 MVNU also owns several buildings in downtown Mount Vernon.
 The first of these is Hunter Hall, which houses the university's nursing program and Happy Bean Coffee Shop.
 This building now contains high-tech educational technology and simulation equipment for nursing students as well as Hunter Hall Clinic for Communication Sciences and Disorders.
 Next door to Hunter Hall is Buchwald Center, open since 2009, which contains classrooms for Fine Art and Graphic Design majors and the Schnormeier Art Gallery.
-A couple buildings down is The Stephen W. Nease Center that houses MVNU's Department of Engineering and the community makerspace, Knox Labs, Inc.
+A couple buildings down is The Stephen W. Nease Center that houses MVNU's Department of Engineering.
+The H.W.
+Hub, in the basement level of 18 East Vine Street, will open in the Fall 2025 semester.
+This building was formerly the Mount Vernon News Building and will house part of the Engineering department and the Computer Science department.

-MVNU also has satellite locations in Columbus-New Albany, Mansfield, and Newark that serve the Graduate and Professional Studies Program for non-traditional students.
-The Columbus-New Albany site was opened on July 1, 2013, and features state-of-the-art technology for students and faculty, along with convenient access from all areas of Columbus.
-It is MVNU's newest satellite location, replacing the Gahanna and Polaris locations that the university previously operated.